apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Democrats aren’t confident in Biden’s chances.
-But they may be stuck with him.**
+**Princess Kate will attend men’s Wimbledon winner, palace says**

-You can read more about it [here](https://www.politico.com/news/2024/07/13/democrats-biden-concerns-00167915).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/07/13/princess-kate-wimbledon-final-cancer/).

 ## Requirements
 - Python 3.8